xwiki-contrib/api-structured-data/README.md

-# Structured data access API
+# Structured Data Access API

 Support a high-level API for accessing data from both server and client-side.